-Let us now check the features of class ZURICH\OBJECTS.
+Let us now check the features of class ZURICH_OBJECTS.
 On the bottom of the right panel select the tab labeled "Features".
-You should now see a list of all the features defined in class ZURICH\OBJECTS, including wait.
+You should now see a list of all the features defined in class ZURICH_OBJECTS, including wait.

 Hint There are two shorter ways to find wait.
 While in class PREVIEW, type "wait" in the drop down box labeled "Feature" above the editor window.
 Alternatively, right-click on wait in the program text and then select "Retarget to Feature wait".
-This will bring up the desired feature in class ZURICH\OBJECTS.
+This will bring up the desired feature in class ZURICH_OBJECTS.

 Hint To check the list of all available features, press "Ctrl + Space" while in the editor window.
-To check the list of available features, whose names start with a certain prefix, type this prefix and then press "Ctrl + Space" (see Figure 1).
+To check the list of available features whose names start with a certain prefix, type this prefix and then press "Ctrl + Space" (see Figure 1).
+When you declare a variable or need a class name, to check the list of available classes whose names start with a certain prefix, type this prefix and then press "Ctrl + Shift + Space".